v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disable

 - **Internet Explorer internet zone cross site scripting filter**:
   This policy controls if the Cross-Site Scripting (XSS) Filter will detect and prevent cross-site script injections into websites in this zone.
-If you enable this policy setting, the XSS Filter is turned on for sites in this zone, and the XSS Filter attempts to block cross-site script injections.
+If you enable this policy setting, the XSS Filter is on for sites in this zone, and the XSS Filter attempts to block cross-site script injections.
 If you disable this policy setting, the XSS Filter is turned off for sites in this zone, and Internet Explorer permits cross-site script injections.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067053)

   **Default**: Enabled

 - **Internet Explorer fallback to SSL3**:
   This policy setting allows you to block an insecure fallback to SSL 3.0.
 When this policy is enabled, Internet Explorer will attempt to connect to sites using SSL 3.0 or below when TLS 1.0 or greater fails.
-We recommend that you don't allow insecure fallback in order to prevent a man-in-the-middle attack.
+To prevent a man-in-the-middle attack, we recommend you don't allow insecure fallback.
 This policy doesn't affect which security protocols are enabled.
 If you disable this policy, system defaults are used.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067118)

   **Default**: No sites